xcat2/xcat-core/xCAT-test/dhcptest/spec.md

 @S-50
 Scenario: The lease is as long as site.dhcplease says Given site.dhcplease is set
-  When a client is acknowledged
-  Then option 51 (lease-time) is that value
+  When a client that is not PXE firmware is acknowledged Then option 51 (lease-time) is that value
   And 43200 seconds when site.dhcplease is unset
+  # dhcp.pm:4524.
+"Not PXE firmware" because a client announcing a PXEClient
+  # vendor class is answered by S-51 instead, and the two are the same reply
-  # dhcp.pm:4524
+  # field.

 @S-51
 Scenario: A PXE client gets a short lease